- Practice Areas

 Please do not try to handle a truck accident case without assistance from a skilled attorney.
-A truck accident lawyer is going to be an invaluable asset when it comes to ensuring victims secure full compensation in these situations.
+A truck accident lawyer in Denver is going to be an invaluable asset when it comes to ensuring victims secure full compensation in these situations.
 A lawyer can use their resources to conduct a complete investigation into the claim and obtain any evidence needed to prove liability.
 In a truck accident case, some of this evidence can include:

 In addition to gathering the evidence needed to prove liability, an attorney will simultaneously ensure that their client is evaluated by trusted medical professionals while also working with economic professionals to properly calculate the client’s total losses.

 With all this information, a truck accident lawyer will negotiate with every party involved in order to reach a fair settlement on behalf of their client.
 If necessary, an attorney will fully prepare to take the case to trial.

 Data available from the Federal Highway Administration shows us that a fully loaded commercial truck can weigh as much as 80,000 pounds.
 These vehicles can reach lengths of 75 feet and a width that takes up most of a lane on the highway.
 Due to the size and weight of these vehicles when compared to the average passenger car on the roadway, it is easy to see why injuries are so severe when collisions occur.